HOA Homeowners' Rights Task Force

 SB 11-234 Transfer fee ban

-by Summerbreeze , 4 months ago
+by Summerbreeze , over 2 years ago

 It would be desirable if someone could explain who is exempt from transfer fees.
 Our POA started charging a transfer fee and status letter fee in 2023.
 We do not have a tranfer fee covenant or any mention of transfer fees in our POA documents.
 These fees showed up in real estate closing transactions with no input from the membership.
 I believe that the board should have given the members the right to decide whether the buyer/seller pays or to split the cost and decide how much these fees should be if any.
 33.3-317(1)(h.5) requires that homeowners associations disclose this...
 Continue reading